 (here the first coordinate is $a$, and the second one is $v$).
-Observe that unlike all subdifferentials, a codifferential is a pair of \textit{two} dimensional convex sets even in the one dimensional case.
+Observe that unlike all subdifferentials, a codifferential is a pair of \textit{two}-dimensional convex sets even in the one-dimensional case.
 Applying Proposition~\ref{Prp_GlobalCodiffCalc} again one obtains that

 and

 Let $C$ be the set of extreme points of $\overline{d} f(x_0)$, i.e.